 Over 140, 000 gastric bypass procedures are performed in the United States every year.
 The first gastric bypass was performed in 1967, and more data has been collected about this operation than any other type of bariatric surgery.
 Because gastric bypass is the oldest and most popular bariatric surgery procedure in the United States, it is often referred to as the “gold standard” – and recent innovations have made gastric bypass surgery even safer than ever before.
 Dr. David Kim was the first surgeon to perform laparoscopic gastric bypass surgery in Fort Worth.
-He and Dr. Bridget Holden continue to help gastric bypass surgery patients from Dallas, Texas and nearby areas change their lives with this procedure.
+He and his team of surgeons continue to help gastric bypass surgery patients from Dallas, Texas and nearby areas change their lives with this procedure.

 Laparoscopic Gastric Bypass Surgery vs. Open Gastric Bypass Surgery